iJoud/AlgorithmsSimulator/README.md

 * Shortest Job First (SJF) Algorithm
 * Priority Algorithm

-In addition, a GANTT CHART will be generated for each algorithm result.
+In addition, GANTT CHART will be generated for each algorithm result.